Spot Factoring: Financing Individual Invoices Without a Full Facility | Spark Finance Blog

 How spot factoring works

 You raise an invoice to a creditworthy business customer and submit it to the spot factoring provider.
-The provider advances typically 80-90 percent of the invoice value to your bank account within 24 hours.
+The provider advances typically 80-90% of the invoice value to your bank account within 24 hours.
 When your customer pays the invoice (at the end of the agreed payment terms), the provider releases the remaining balance minus their fee.
 The transaction is complete at that point, with no ongoing obligation.

 There is no minimum volume, no minimum contract period, and no requirement to submit all your invoices.
 You choose which invoices to fund and when.
 This is fundamentally different from a whole-ledger factoring or discounting facility, which requires all or most of your invoices to be processed through the facility.